White Sox, Abreu deliver plenty of hits to stop Tigers | Devdiscourse

 Every player in the White Sox lineup had at least one hit, allowing Ivan Nova (11-12) to get the victory.
 Nova gave up two runs on eight hits in five innings.
-Closer Alex Colome gave up a ninth-inning run but still nailed down his 29th save.
+Closer Alex Colome gave up an unearned run in the ninth inning run but still nailed down his 29th save.

 Chicago broke through with three runs in the fifth.
 Anderson blasted a one-out homer, a 392-foot shot to left.
 After singles by Abreu and Eloy Jimenez, Moncada ripped a triple into the left-center gap to score both runners.
 The Tigers got two runs back in the bottom of the inning.
 Jake Rogers led off with a single and advanced to third on a Willi Castro double.
 Victor Reyes' groundout brought in the first run.
 Castro scored when Brandon Dixon fouled out to the first base.

 An alert play by Rogers prevented the White Sox from extending their lead in the sixth.
 With runners in scoring position and two out, the rookie catcher picked off Engel, who leaned too far off third base.
 The White Sox extended their lead in the eighth.
 They loaded the bases with two out on two singles and a walk.
-Abreu then drilled a single through the hole to deliver two runs.
+Abreu then drilled a single to left field to deliver two runs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)